395t/review-assignments/_summaries/srivastava2014dropout_2.md

 **How is it realized (technically)?**

-The dropout is realised by the following feed forward equations (* denotes element wise product) :
+Dropout is generally applied after the non-linear activation function on a layer which then acts as the input to the next layer.
+Dropout is realised by the following feed forward equations (* denotes element wise product) :

 ![Training equations](./srivastava2014dropout_2c.png)